Skip to main content

 Incoming Events (Custom Events Listened By Widget)

 The dashboard supports event-based communication using custom events.
-You can dispatch events directly and handle them however you prefer.
-However, if you need a response from the dashboard, you can listen for a result event with the same name plus a Result suffix (for example, dispatching qvDSHSaveDashboard and listening for qvDSHSaveDashboardResult).
+You can dispatch events directly and handle them as needed.
+However, to obtain a response from the dashboard, you can listen for a result event by adding a Result suffix to the event name (for example, dispatching qvDSHSaveDashboard and listening for qvDSHSaveDashboardResult).
 The following helper function demonstrates this pattern with promise-based handling, but you can implement your own event-handling approach.

 Helper Function: